leon4rd/test/README.md

-## Why are fish easy to weigh?
-Because they have their own scales.
+## Why is the ocean always blue?
+Because the shore never waves back.